coreos/docs/STYLE.md

 * Expand acronyms on their introduction in a document, with the short form following in parentheses: Trusted Platform Module (TPM).
 * Terms of art that are not commands or other literal text should often be italicized on their first appearance in a document: *Kubernetes* is a good example.
-* The hyphen is overused and most English compounds do not require it.
+* The [hyphen is overused and most English compounds do not require it][economist-hyphens].
 * There is one space (` `) after a period (aka *full stop*, `.`), comma (`,`), semicolon (`;`) and other marks of punctuation.

 ### Specifics